 A big thank you (and what’s next)

 First of all, many thanks to Adam Brennecke and Shane DeFreest from Obsidian for their time.
-I certainly hope we will get to talk again when Obsidian's future games also make it to Mac ;).
+I certainly hope we will get to talk again when Obsidian’s Pillars of Eternity 2 will be ready to launch on Mac!

 Since my first interview with 11 bit Studios, I keep looking for more opportunities to talk with those who create the games we love.
 I promised you I would bring you more so the only question that remains is: Who would you like me to interview next?